FrenchXCore/JFunctionxApi/README.md

 ## Useful to know

 Some latest modules of the Cosmos SDK are not yet implemented into the FXCore mainnet or testnet nodes (authz, nft, etc.) but methods are already provided.
-When used, they will return an error.
+When used, they might return an error ("not implemented").

 ## To be achieved

-Implementation of "gov(v1beta2)"
+Implementation of error messages and full unmarshalling of all messages.

 ## Testing

 This library is not yet fully tested.
 So please be indulgent.

-The following queries were tested successfully.
+The following methods were tested successfully.

+### Module 'bank'
+- bankDenomOwners(...) -> NOT IMPLEMENTED

+### Module 'base.tendermint'
++ baseTendermintNodeInfo(...)
++ baseTendermintSyncing(...)
++ baseTendermintLatestBlock(...)

+### Module 'distribution'
++ distributionValidatorCommission(...)

 ### Module 'slashing'
-- QuerySigningInfosResponse
++ slashingParams()
++ slashingSigningInfos(...)

 ### Module 'staking'
-- QueryValidatorDelegationsResponse

-Testing of each
++ stakingPool(...)
++ stakingValidators(...)
++ stakingValidatorDelegations(...)

+## Updates
+- v0.1.0 : initial draft version
+- v0.2.0 : refactoring of the packages - addition of the tendermint module - fix : dates
+- v0.3.0 : addition of the following modules: authz, evidence, feegrant, group, tx, upgrade
+- v0.4.0 : fixed : durations, QueryPoolResponse, QueryValidatorsResponse, pagination, tx
+           added : 'ibc' and 'other' modules, transaction decoding, QueryGasPriceResponse

 Have fun !